klazarz/zebra-simi/README.md

-# Oracle Database 23ai - Similarity Search Demo
+# Oracle AI Database - Similarity Search Demo

 This demo web app showcases similarity search in Oracle Database using an embedded LLM.
 Instead of sending data to an external model, it loads an ONNX-compatible embedding model directly into the database.